vdbrink/vdbrink.github.io/desk/office_room_decoration.md

 <br>

-That covers all the materials and elements I used to decorate the room.
+That covered all the materials and elements I used to decorate the room.

+The next part is to fill the room with the [desk and peripherals](desk_setup_hardware).

 ---